TimothyClaeys/pycose/docs/pycose/keys/symmetric.rst

     >>> CoseKey.decode(serialized_key)
     <COSE_Key(Symmetric): {'SymKpK': "b'\\x00\\x01\\x02\\x03\\x04' ...
 (16 B)", 'KpKty': 'KtySymmetric', 'KpAlg': 'A128GCM'}>

-Alternatively you can use the :meth:`~cose.keys.symmetric.SymmetricKey.generate_key` method.
+Alternatively you can use the :meth:`~pycose.keys.symmetric.SymmetricKey.generate_key` method.
 It generates a random COSE Symmetric Key with a given key length.
 Valid key lengths are 16, 24 and 32.

 .. doctest::
     :pyversion: >= 3.6

-    >>> from cose.keys import SymmetricKey
+    >>> from pycose.keys import SymmetricKey

     >>> # generate a random key
     >>> cose_key = SymmetricKey.generate_key(key_len=16)

-When creating a COSE Symmetric Key from a dictionary, you have to make sure that the dictionary holds the :class:`~cose.keys.keyparam.KpKty` and :class:`~cose.keys.keyparam.SymKpK` key attributes.
+When creating a COSE Symmetric Key from a dictionary, you have to make sure that the dictionary holds the :class:`~pycose.keys.keyparam.KpKty` and :class:`~pycose.keys.keyparam.SymKpK` key attributes.
 These attributes are mandatory for a valid COSE Symmetric Key.
-If you don't specify them, the :meth:`~cose.keys.cosekey.CoseKey.from_dict` will throw an exception.
+If you don't specify them, the :meth:`~pycose.keys.cosekey.CoseKey.from_dict` will throw an exception.

 .. doctest::
     :pyversion: >= 3.6

-    >>> from cose.keys import SymmetricKey, CoseKey
+    >>> from pycose.keys import SymmetricKey, CoseKey

     >>> key_attribute_dict = {
     ...
 'ALG': 'A128GCM',